 Example of a breathing exercise:

 Place the tip of your tongue against the ridge behind your front teeth and exhale completely through your mouth.
 Inhale through your nose for a count of 4.
 Hold your breath for a count of 7.
 Exhale through your month with a swooshing sound to the count of 8.
 Repeat this cycle three more times for a total of four breaths.
 The ratio of 4:7:8 is the key, not the actual time spent on each breath cycle.
-Practice at least twice daily, beginning with no more than four breath cycles at one time for the first month and increasing to eight death cycles afterward if desired.
+Practice at least twice daily, beginning with no more than four breath cycles at one time for the first month and increasing to eight breath cycles afterward if desired.
 This exercise can be used to increase presleep relaxation and to facilitate sleep onset in bed.
 (1)

 1. David Rakel, Integrative Medicine fourth edition (Elsevier: 2018)page 85.